lukpep/aws-sam-workshop/Example_2/README.md

-### Example 2 - Hello World from lambda with API gateway integration
+### Example 2 - Hello World from AWS lambda with API gateway integration

-Same greetings lambda as in Example 1 - but this time with api gateway integration and possibility to deploy it to the world!
+Same greetings lambda as in Example 1 - but this time with API gateway integration and a possibility to deploy it to the world!

 All commands should be invoked from `Example_2` directory